- Becoming a Donor

 Learn more about Donor-Advised Funds.

-You may designate specific agencies or purposes to receive your gifts.
+You may designate specific nonprofits or purposes to receive your gifts.
 This allows you optimum control over your distributions.
 If your designated organization ceases to exist or loses its nonprofit status, we will help choose a similar beneficiary that can best carry out your original intent.

 Learn more about Donor-Designated Funds.